moosylog/oma/README.md

 Then:

 - Open the MoErgo Layout Editor
 - Import the `.json` file
-- Your layout is ready to use
+- Your layout is ready

 Layers preserved.
 Structure intact.
 Ready to type.